LukeGrahamLandry/franca/devlog.md

       (store pointer on SelfHosted so don't have to assume the tls is valud to load .comptime) and print error if not.

-TODO: pass in the dump_wasm disassembler when running in web

 ## (Dec 15)

 - compiling the compiler makes shims for import_wasm/runtime because it includes dump_wasm